 “Secondary keywords are important because they show Google you’re not only writing in-depth but at breadth.
 You’re covering lots of related information and giving Google plenty of clues as to what your page is about.”

 These could be related phrases and questions, or even variations of your primary keyword.
 As well as strengthening your on-page SEO, you can arrange them in a natural or logical flow and use them to better map out the content and structure of your pillar page.

 Using searcher intent to inform your pillar page SEO

 An effective webpage of any kind is one that provides value to the reader.
 In terms of pillar pages, this typically means creating an informative or educational page that answers your target buyer’s questions where possible, provides clear links to other more detailed articles, and includes prominent conversion points to your most helpful resources or other relevant downloads, providing the opportunity to exchange more valuable content in return for the reader’s email address.

 To deliver on this aim effectively (and make keyword choices that are going to increase the page’s chances of ranking), it’s important that you understand the intent behind the keywords you’re considering.

 “Every keyword has intent, but that’s not always going to be a search for information.
 Many keywords can be thought of as commercial or branded.
 Put yourself in the target buyer’s shoes.
-What is he or she looking for — and what can you help them answer to start building trust and establish a relationship?”
+What are they looking for — and what can you help them answer to start building trust?”